tensorflow/tensorflow/tensorflow/contrib/go/README.md

 ```

 The previous code prepares two placeholders with names 'input1' and
-'input2' respectively and other tensor used as output of the addition of the
+'input2' respectively, and other tensor used as output of the addition of the
 two placeholders.
 At the end, it dumps the graph as text into a text file with
 path:
 '/tmp/graph/test_graph.pb'.